Friendships and mental health

-Having friends means you’ve a responsibility to be there for them too, even when the going gets tough.
+Having friends means you’ve a responsibility to be there for them too, even when things get tough.
 Be aware of your own limitations though.
-If your friend is down or going through a really tough time, you might feel drained after spending a lot of time with them.
+If your friend is feeling down or having a really hard time, you might feel drained after spending a lot of time with them.
 But if you’re drained every time you see them, it might be worth reviewing why that is.

-Sometimes friends naturally grow apart, or just grow out of the things they had in common.
+Sometimes friends naturally drift apart, or just grow out of the things they had in common.
 It happens and is a natural part of growing up.
-We change as we grow and so will our interests.
+We change as we get older and so will our interests.

 It’s not unusual to lose touch with friends during transitions like finishing school, or college.
-This can be a very challenging time for everyone but even more so if it seems like other friends move on quickly.
+This can be a very challenging time but even more so if friends seem to move on quickly.

 If it’s someone you care about though, maybe it’s worth going the extra mile to stay in touch.

 Watch Jigsaw volunteers, Nicola and Sam, talk about leaving friends behind.

 When surrounded by your own age group in school or college, people assume it should be easy to make friends.
 This is not always the case.

 Friendships are generally formed around common interests.
 If there’s no one at school or college that you connect with or ‘gets’ you, try other ways to meet like-minded people.
 Look out for clubs, sports teams, and meet-up groups.
 Getting involved in and volunteering for events is also great for meeting new people.

 Sometimes we need to force ourselves out of our comfort zone to meet new people and make new friends.
 But it can be worth it.

 Watch Jess and Jigsaw clinician Conor talking about making new friends.